awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Extensions.md

    If you want to see the list of owners for the oracle schema, use the `\dn` psql command\.

-## Logging at the session and object level with the pgaudit extension<a name="Appendix.PostgreSQL.CommonDBATasks.pgaudit"></a>
+## Logging at the session and object level with the pgAudit extension<a name="Appendix.PostgreSQL.CommonDBATasks.pgaudit"></a>

-You can log activity at the session level or at the object level by installing the pgaudit extension on your RDS for PostgreSQL DB instance\.
+You can log activity at the session level or at the object level by installing the PostgreSQL Audit \(pgAudit\) extension on your RDS for PostgreSQL DB instance\.
 This extension is supported for all available RDS for PostgreSQL versions\.
 It uses the underlying native PostgreSQL logging mechanism\.

-To learn more about the pgaudit extension, see [pgAudit](https://github.com/pgaudit/pgaudit/blob/master/README.md) on GitHub\.
+To learn more about the pgAudit extension, see [pgAudit](https://github.com/pgaudit/pgaudit/blob/master/README.md) on GitHub\.

 With *session auditing*, you can log audit events from various sources and include the fully qualified command text when available\.
 Modify the custom parameter group that is associated with your DB instance so that `shared_preload_libraries` contains pgaudit\.
 Then set the `pgaudit.log` parameter to log any of the following types of events:
 + `READ` – Logs `SELECT` and `COPY` when the source is a relation or a query\.